 Industrial and Commercial Bank of China (ICBC)

-ICBC is a Chinese state-owned commercial bank and is the largest bank in the world in as measured by Tier 1 capital, with US$4.32 trillion in total assets as of December 2019 .
+ICBC is a Chinese state-owned commercial bank that is the largest bank in the world based on total assets in 2021.
 The bank is also included as a Global Systemically Important Bank (G-SIB) by the Financial Stability Board.